myIR, payments and more

 If you haven't already registered with the IRS as an NZFI you should do this immediately on the IRS website.

-NZFIs with FATCA obligations will be able to register in myIR from 17 April 2018.
+NZFIs with FATCA obligations are able to register in myIR.

 Our Foreign Account Tax Compliance Act (FATCA) - registration and reporting user guide assists you with the registration and reporting process.